Glyph Metrics: Fine-Tune xAdvance, xOffset, and yOffset

 Individual Settings

-These individual adjustments will always take precedence over the global settings.
+Individual adjustments take precedence over global settings.

 Common Use Cases